ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2018-11-30-Rates-Rebate.md

 ## Background<a name = "Go-to-Background"></a>

-### Why was this brought to the Service Innovation Lab?
+### Why was this brought to the Service Innovation Lab

 The Rates Rebates entitlement was identified as a proactive entitlement for the Service Innovation Lab to explore by the Service Innovation Working Group.